xsmo/PHP-GetFavIcon/README.md

 ```
 http://favicon.maleck.org/?domain=google.com
 ```
 Simply replace "google.com" with another domain to get its favicon.
-The link will output the google icon as a .png file.
+In this case the link will output the google icon as a .png file.

 ### Support